bbc/matterhorn/README.md

 ### Releasing

 Currently the tests are run against each commit.
 If you want to build to an environment you must first make a tag, before building to TEST and then LIVE in Jenkins.
+Before depolying to Live, test that the new build is working by hitting the test status endpoint.
+You can also check the status of the EC2 instances via the AWS console in the IPTV prod and IPTV Dev (198243407611 and 119990297419) for Live and Test respectivly.

 ### Links